 The Aquatic Gardens

-From the legendary oriental paradises to the most innovative designs of modern gardening, many changes have occurred in the art of floral decoration.
+From the most legendary eastern paradises up to the latest designs of modern gardens, many have been the changes that have taken place in the art of floral arrangements.
 There is an omnipresent element however in most of the styles and in the philosophy of their artistic principles: water.

 The music of al-Andalus, a shared legacy